abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 ```
 get_bus_pullups()
 ```
-Get the internal 100K pull-up resistors for an IO bus
+Get the internal 100K pullup resistors for an IO bus
 **Returns:** 16-bit number 0 to 65535 (0xFFFF).
 For each bit 1 = enabled, 0 = disabled
 ___
 ```